 The BC Selkirk Mountains, with their huge annual snowfall of light, dry powder, are a mecca for backcountry enthusiasts.
 Nestled within these mountains is Whitewater Ski Resort, and with a base elevation of 1,626m (5,333 ft), we are able to offer up some of the best lift access backcountry on the planet.
 Whitewater Ski Resort - Ski BC Powder!

 The supernatural backcountry surrounding Whitewater Ski Resort is a place for adventure, peace and above all - RESPECT.
-Before venturing out of bounds Whitewater management strongly recommends all skiers and snowboarders be equipped with a transceiver, probe and shovel, and be educated in backcountry knowledge and up-to-date avalanche conditions.
+Before venturing beyond the ski area boundaries Whitewater management strongly recommends all skiers and snowboarders be equipped with a transceiver, probe and shovel, and be educated in backcountry knowledge and up-to-date avalanche conditions.
 Take the time to practice your beacon knowledge at Whitewater's Beacon Basin, located just steps away from the lodge.
 Check in with our Snow Safety Patrol before you leave.
 Be aware that man-made and natural hazards exist; these include tree-wells, stumps, cliff bands, rocks, trails and roadways.
 These rules are absolute: CLOSED MEANS CLOSED.
-Out of bounds are not patrolled.
+Beyond the ski area boundary is not patrolled.
 If you require a rescue beyond the ski area boundary, you pay the entire bill.
 If you do not have the knowledge or skills to go into the backcountry, before heading out there it is highly recommended that you take an Avalanche Course from a certified Avalanche Professional.
 It is important that you look into the certification and experience of the instructor, to ensure that you are getting quality instruction.
 Whitewater also offers a Whitewater Backcountry 101 program which is an educational program that covers the knowledge, equipment and skills required to travel in the backcountry while showcasing the expansive backcountry routes available from Whitewater Ski Resort.

 SKI AREA BOUNDARY - NO PATROL